sebjameswml/git-novice/01-backup.md

 and stores a copy permanently inside the special `.git` directory.
 This permanent copy is called a [revision](reference.html#revision) and its short identifier is `f22b25e`.
-(Your revision may have another identifier.)
+(Your revision should have another identifier.)

 We use the `-m` flag (for "message") to record a comment that will help us remember later on what we did and why.